yanncauchepin/PageRanking/README.md

 - [ ] Identify errors why results are identical and constant for any websites.
 - [ ] Correct errors where some websites have same index in hashing function.
 Handle the case of same index or find solutions to return different indexes.
 - [ ] Correct errors to adapt the hashing table according to the number of websites.
+- [ ] Correct error to free transition matrix in main.